Travel Guide To Mysterious Europe

 Board for freelance & contract work

-Check out a landing page we made here at Zajno to present 3 unusual and particularly mysterious tours around Europe.
+Check out a few more screens of the landing page we made here at Zajno to present 3 unusual and particularly mysterious tours around Europe.
 All three destinations are located off the beaten track and include a cave in Austria, a castle in France and a town in Belgium.

 In terms of design, my goal was to try working with broken grids while keeping the focus on the visuals and typography.
 I also gained some more experience of integrating illustrations in design.
 The main challenge was to come up with a light and rhythmic layout that would create the feeling of the integrity of all blocks.
 In the end, I managed to achieve an elegant balance between a heavy main font and a playful layout.